adrienpayong/Fruit-detection-using-YOLOv5/README.md

 We'll create a yaml script that specifies the parameters for our model, such as the number of classes, anchors, and layers.
 The images are accessed and used as input by the YOLOv5 model on PyTorch through a yaml file providing summary information about the data set.
 The format of the data.yaml file used in the YOLO model is as follows:
-1. train: ‘training set directory path’
+- train: ‘training set directory path’
-2. val: ‘validation set directory path’
+- val: ‘validation set directory path’
-3.
-4. nc: ‘number of classes’
+- nc: ‘number of classes’
-5. names: ‘name of objects
+- names: ‘name of objects'

 Because the specified dataset does not include a data.yaml file, it must be initialized.
 Typically, this data.yaml file is created in Notepad or Notepad ++, then saved in yaml format and uploaded to Drive.
 However, it will be written directly in Colab in this case.